backpackerhh/blog-posts/cls8tkoom000008jmfftibl3e.md

 For that reason, it's really import to reflect online convesations offline with the outcome and the reason behind any decision made in a ticket, documentation, or other place where it can be easily recalled later.

----
+* * *

 I'd like to list next what I consider are some potential benefits and drawbacks of remote work.

 ### Benefits

 *   Better work-life balance.

 *   No commuting, saving time and money.

 *   More home-cooked meals, especially without reheating.

 *   Feel like exercising more regularly.

 *   Take a break away from work whenever needed.

 *   Easier to stay focused (childless/single person).

 *   Ability to apply for jobs anywhere in the world from home.

-* No afterwork with the team.*
+*   No afterwork with the team.\*

 ### Drawbacks

 *   Workaholism risk.

 *   Burn out risk.

 *   Feeling alone or isolated risk.

 *   More difficulty to disengage from work.

 *   More distractions with family.

 *   Require people to work differently, so there is a learning curve.

-* No afterwork with the team.*
+*   No afterwork with the team.\*

 \* Arguably it could be either a benefit or a drawback, depending on the person.